core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 (e.g. to get both the sequence number information and perform amplification mitigation);
 then, the stricter requirements apply.

+### Protection by a Security Protocol

+Using Echo almost needs to be used in combination with a security protocol for meaningful results in almost all applications.

+When the information extracted by the server is only about a part of the system outside of any security protocol, the Echo option can also be used without a security protocol (in case of OSCORE, as an outer option).

+The only known application satisfying this requirement is network address reachability, where it is used both by servers (e.g. during setup of a security context) and proxies (which do not necessarily have a security association with their clients) for amplification mitigation.

 ## Updated Amplification Mitigation Requirements for Servers {#ampl-mit}

 This section updates the amplification mitigation requirements for servers in {{RFC7252}} to recommend use of the Echo option to mitigate amplification attacks.
 The requirements for clients are not updated.
 Section 11.3 of {{RFC7252}} is updated by adding the following text: